Immigration Requirements

 - Date the statement was issued

-- Account balance (how much is in the account)
+- Account balance (how much is currently in the account)

 - Type of account (Ex.
 Savings, checking)

 Bank accounts must be for liquid (cash) assets (Example: Cash, Savings, CD with maturity date on or before start of enrollment at Kutztown University).
-If the statement is from an investment account the statement must clearly indicate how much funds are available in liquid (cash) assets and state that you can access them as needed.
+If the bank statement is for an investment account the bank statement must clearly indicate how much funds are available in liquid (cash) assets and state that you can access them as needed.

 Loan and Scholarship Certificate(s) or Letter(s):